After the earthquake, God brings healing

 One year after a devastating 6.0 magnitude earthquake hit the coast of Ecuador, people are still rebuilding their homes.
 But deep emotional wounds still remain.
 SIM Ecuador is focusing on trauma healing in our continuing relief efforts to the disaster-ravaged region.

 Amérique du sud

-In the lead up to the trip myself and two teammates, Michael and Kelly Reeves, took a group of about 13 people from our church through the "Healing the Wounds of the Heart" course.
-Having completed the training, we then asked them to present this material to the church in Pedernales.
-During the course we offered a programm for the kids.
+Before the trip to Pedernales, Michael and Kelly Reeves and I led a group of about thirteen people from our church through a trauma healing course called "Healing the wounds of the heart."
+After we completed the training, we asked the group to present the course material to the church in Pedernales, including a special programme for children.

 About fifty people and fifty children attended our presentation the first afternoon, and forty people and a whopping seventy children came for the second afternoon’s programme.

 One lady named Paola came to the presentation with a neighbor who attends the church.
 Paola participated in the course, and afterward said she felt that "every word was spoken specifically for her"--and that the material was just what she needed.
 She had such a positive experience with the church that she wanted to come back!
 What a joy to hear how God used this special trauma healing team to reach someone with a wounded heart for Christ.

 Thank God for the opportunity to share His heart with the people of Pedernales.
 Pray hat God would continue healing those who came to the presentations at the church.
 Pray for Pastor Jesus and his wife, Veronica, and for Paola’s salvation and desire to be involved with the church community

 Pray for the small community of Playita de Coaque where we have previously constructed several houses.
 The area remains in need of more permanent housing for families still living in temporary shelters.